Reducing (film)

-Reducing is a 1931 American Pre-Code comedy film directed by Charles Reisner and written by Beatrice Banyard, Robert E. Hopkins, Willard Mack and Zelda Sears.
+Reducing is a 1931 American pre-Code comedy film directed by Charles Reisner and written by Beatrice Banyard, Robert E. Hopkins, Willard Mack and Zelda Sears.
 The film stars Marie Dressler, Polly Moran, Anita Page, Lucien Littlefield, William Collier, Jr. and Sally Eilers.
 The film was released on January 3, 1931, by Metro-Goldwyn-Mayer.

 Plot

 The snobbish Madame Pauline "Polly" Rochay operates an exclusive beauty parlor in New York City that specializes in weight reduction.
 When she learns that her sister, Marie Truffle, is destitute, Polly decides to take her, her husband Elmer and their three children, Vivian, Jerry and Marty, from South Bend, Indiana, into her home.
 Joyce, Polly's socialite daughter, objects to her mother's decision, insisting that the Truffles are too unrefined to live among the Rochays.
 When the Truffles finally arrive in the big city, Polly puts her sister to work at her salon while Elmer looks for work as a mail carrier.
 Joyce resents the intrusion of the ill-mannered Truffles, and Polly concurs with her when the meddlesome Marie damages the beauty parlor and her children scratch her car.

 One evening, while Joyce is out on a date with her playboy sweetheart, Johnnie Beasley, Marie and Polly compare their daughters' boyfriends.
 Polly boasts that Johnnie is the better because he is a sophisticated millionaire, while Marie informs Polly that Tommy Haverly, Vivian's boyfriend, is from one of the oldest families in South Bend.
 Polly then insults Marie when she tells her that Vivian will never meet the same caliber of men that Joyce meets.
 When Johnnie brings Joyce home, he meets Vivian and takes an immediate liking to her, which makes Joyce jealous.
-The next day, after spurning Tommy, Vivian goes on a lunch date with Johnnie.
+The next day, after spurning Tommy, Vivian accepts a lunch date with Johnnie, believing Joyce will be there as well.
 Joyce later accuses Vivian of trying to steal her boyfriend.
-At the salon, Marie makes a nuisance of herself when, after a series of errors, she accidentally locks Polly in the steam room.
-Later, Polly and Marie become embroiled in their daughters' quarrel over Johnnie, and Marie strikes Joyce when Joyce insults Vivian.
+At the salon, Marie makes a nuisance of herself with a series of errors, including allowing Polly to be locked in the steam room.
+Later, Polly and Marie become embroiled in their daughters' quarrel over Johnnie, and Marie strikes Joyce when Joyce insults Vivian, leading Polly to tell the Truffles to leave.